lucasallan/sh286.github.io/_posts/2014-05-26-fixing-concurrency-issues-with-active-record-in-a-rack-application.markdown

 date:   2014-05-26 16:49:00
 ---

-In the last 6 months we have been working to split out main application into small isolated service applications.
+In the last 6 months we have been working to split out our main application into small isolated service applications.

-As part of this strategy we need an application that it's going to provide information about some services - all the applications will access it through an internal API.
+As part of this strategy we need an application that's going to provide information about some services - all the clients will access it through an internal API.
 This is going to be a small application to respond to http request and read/write data into a database.

-While Rails it's a great solution for mostly of the applications, doesn't make any sense to use Rails for a small application like that.
+While Rails is a great solution for mostly of the applications, it doesn't make any sense to use Rails for a small application like that.

-Although Ruby it's still my favorite language and ActiveRecord is a great ORM solution - so doesn't make any sense to not use Ruby either.
+Although Ruby is still my favourite language, and ActiveRecord is a great ORM solution, so we would like to continue using Ruby..

 ### [Rack][rack], [Grape][[grape] and [ActiveRecord][ar]

 We have decided to build a Rack application with ActiveRecord, although [Rack][rack] doesn't provide a good DSL to build your HTTP endpoints.
-For our luck, some fellows (from [Intridea][intridea]) built a great API framework on top of Rack.
+Lucky for us, some fellows (from [Intridea][intridea]) built a great API framework on top of Rack.
 [Grape][grape] is a great and powerful micro-framework for creating REST-like APIs in Ruby.

-Everything were working just fine and running with [JRuby][jruby] and [Puma][puma].
-Until as part of our QA process we did several requests to an API endpoint and then:
+Everything was working just fine and running with [JRuby][jruby] and [Puma][puma] until as part of our QA process we did several requests to an API endpoint; then:

 ```
 [2014-05-26T13:54:00.898000 #99234]  WARN -- : could not obtain a database connection within 5.000 seconds (waited 5.001 seconds)